kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/application-tokens.md

 ---
 layout: page
-title: Kaltura App Token Session Management
+title: Application Tokens
 weight: 110
 ---

-# Application Token Session Management

 An Application Token is useful in cases where different applications with varying permissions need access to your Kaltura account, without using your Admin Secret.
+It enables clients to provide their development partners or internal technical teams with restricted access to the Kaltura API.

-The appToken is created and customized by the account administrator, and then used by the developers to generate Kaltura Sessions for their respective applications.
+The appToken is **created and customized by the account administrator**, and then used by the developers to generate Kaltura Sessions for their respective applications.
 This allows access to the API to be revoked at any time with the deletion of the appToken.

 ## Before You Start